nolauren/photogrammar/README.md

 Code for getting and exploring the photogrammar data.

-For example, we download a list of all the photo ids (these uniquely define the urls for scraping the rest of the data, by running the following code:
+For example, we download a list of all the photo ids (these uniquely define urls for scraping the rest of the data, by running the following code:

 ```shell
 python src/get_photo_ids.py